Chattisgarh High Court

 arises in the quota and not from any anterior date of

 promotion or subsequent date of confirmation.
+The

 said view was restated in Uttaranchal Forest

 Rangers’ Assn.
 (Direct Recruit) v.
-State of U.P
+State of U.P,

 (2006) 10 SCC 346, in the following words: